yguitton/training-material/topics/imaging/tutorials/electrophoresis-gel-bands-image-analysis/tutorial.md

 >
 {: .hands_on}

+> <comment-title>Use a split image for downstream compatibility and annotation</comment-title>
+> While QuPath can handle multi-channel images, our other tools cannot.
+Therefore, after splitting the image, we will use the {% tool [Extract Dataset](__EXTRACT_DATASET__) %} tool to select one of the single-channel images.
+This image should represent the intensity channel we want to measure, and will be used for QuPath regions of interest (ROI) annotation.
+>
+{: .comment}

+> <hands-on-title>Extract the TIFF file from collection</hands-on-title>
+>
+> 1. {% tool [Extract Dataset](__EXTRACT_DATASET__) %} with the following parameters:
+>    - {% icon param-collection %} *"Input Collection"*: Select the collection output from the `Split Image` tool
+>    - *"Which part of the Collection?"*: Choose the TIFF file that represent the channel of your interest.
+In our dataset example, we extract 1.tiff
+>
+> 2. {% icon galaxy-pencil %} **Rename** the extracted file to `Bands.geojson`.

 # Annotate and process regions of interest (ROIs)

-To identify and quantify specific regions in the image—such as electrophoresis bands—we need to define them manually.
-This is done using an annotation tool called **QuPath**, which allows you to draw rectangles over each band of interest and assign them a unique label.
+To identify and quantify specific regions in the image, such as electrophoresis bands, we need to define them manually.
+This is done using the interactive tool **QuPath**, which allows you to draw rectangles over each band of interest and assign them a unique label to annotate the ROIs.
 The result is a **GeoJSON** file containing the coordinates of these regions.

 This GeoJSON file can then be processed in Galaxy to generate a label map for image quantification.

 ## Prepare the ROI file with QuPath

-In this step, you will open the image in QuPath, annotate the regions of interest (ROIs) using rectangles, and export the annotations as a GeoJSON file.
+In this step, you will open the image in QuPath, annotate the ROIs using rectangles, and export the annotations as a GeoJSON file.
 Each band should be marked with a rectangle and given a unique name (e.g., "1", "2", etc.).

 > <hands-on-title>Select ROIs and export GeoJSON file</hands-on-title>
->
 >
 > 1. Open the image in **QuPath** using our interactive tool {% tool [QuPath](interactive_tool_qupath) %} with the following parameters:
 >    - {% icon param-collection %} *"Input file in TIFF format"*: Select the `Electrophoresis-Gel.tiff` dataset after channel splitting.